-Most users of PETSc, who can utilize a DM will not need to utilize the lower-level routines discussed in the rest of this section and can skip ahead to Matrices.
+Most users of PETSc, who can utilize a DM will not need to utilize the lower-level routines discussed in the rest of this section and should skip ahead to Matrices.

 To facilitate creating general vector scatters and gathers used, for example, in updating ghost points for problems for which no DM currently exists PETSc employs the concept of an index set, via the IS class.
 An index set, which is a generalization of a set of integer indices, is used to define scatters, gathers, and similar operations on vectors and matrices.
+In fact, much of the underlying code that implements DMGlobalToLocal communication are built on the infrastructure discussed below.